1982 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1982-P Nickel Value

-The 1982-P Jefferson nickel holds a special place as the first Philadelphia Mint nickel to not appear in a Mint Set since 1967, making it particularly sought after by collectors.
+The 1982-P Jefferson nickel holds a special distinction: it was the first Philadelphia Mint nickel to not appear in a Mint Set since 1967, and only the third year the Philadelphia Mint used its “P” mint mark on nickels at all.
+Both facts make it historically significant to collectors building a complete Jefferson nickel series.

 1982-P Nickel Price/Grade Chart